West Tamworth

 Health performance in West Tamworth is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-West Tamworth faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
+West Tamworth faces significant health challenges as evidenced by AreaSearch's assessment of mortality rates and chronic condition prevalence.
 A variety of health conditions affect both younger and older age groups.
-The rate of private health cover is extremely low at approximately 47% (2,875 people), compared to 51.9% across the rest of NSW and the national average of 55.7%.
+Private health cover is low at approximately 47% of the total population (~2,875 people), compared to 51.9% in Regional NSW and the national average of 55.7%.

-Mental health issues and asthma are the most common conditions, affecting 12.2% and 10.8% of residents respectively.
-However, 59.7% of residents report no medical ailments, compared to 63.3% in the rest of NSW.
+Mental health issues and asthma are the most common medical conditions, affecting 12.2 and 10.8% of residents respectively.
+59.7% of residents report being completely clear of medical ailments, compared to 63.3% in Regional NSW.
 The working-age population faces notable health challenges due to elevated chronic condition rates.
-The area has 16.9% of residents aged 65 and over (1,041 people), lower than the 23.4% in the rest of NSW.
-Health outcomes among seniors present some challenges, generally aligning with national rankings.
+West Tamworth has 17.1% of residents aged 65 and over (1,054 people), lower than the 23.4% in Regional NSW.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health